ryanhbowman/ladders/README.md

 # Ladders App
-## That name has gotta change

-An personal library app for iOS initially.
-Allows the entry of books from your library into the app.
-Can be added via barcode scanner and Amazon API or manually.
+A personal library app.
+Allows the entry of books via ISBN / barcode.
+A playground for testing PhoneGap.